Capt. Fred Tobias Bruni Jr.

 I would like to visit a few days down at your camp so that I could say hello to all the officers and men that you can see.
 And tell them to keep clean and healthy for the day is coming and I want to see them alive.
 So take good care of yourself and tell the rest goodbye.
 And do what I told you.

-Fred was sent to Camp #10 in the Philippines.
-This designation was given to one of two POW camps.
-The first was at Lipa, Batangas and the second at Batangas, Batangas.
-The POWs at the first camp built runways, while the POWs at the second camp worked on a farm growing food for the Japanese.
+Fred was selected to be the ranking American officer on a work detail to Palawan Island in the Philippines.
+The POWs left Cabanatuan on July 24, 1942, and driven by truck to the Port Area of Manila.
+There, the POWs loaded building supplies onto a Santos Maru which they took to Palawan Island.
 It was while he was a POW in the camp that his wife, Hazel, heard from him for the last time.
 She received a POW postcard dated August 26, 1942.

 Six POWs were caught stealing food in December 1942.
 The men were tied to trees and beaten by the Japanese guards with wire and clubs.
 After they were untied, they had to stand at attention and be beaten until they passed out.